 UCC 390 - Independent Study 1-6 Exploration of a problem, or problems, in depth.
-Individual independent study
+Individual independent study upon a plan submitted by the student.
+Admission by consent of supervising discipline and the academic division.

 UCC 400 - Selected Topics 1-3 Exploration of a topic (to be determined) not covered by the standard curriculum, but of interest to faculty and students in a particular semester.